the-isf-academy/new-making-with-code/content/cs9/_index.md

 ---
-title: "CS9"
+title: "Year 1"
 weight: 1
 bookCollapseSection: true

 ---

-# Welcome to CS 9
+# Welcome to Year 1 CS

 This is a high-level overview of the curricular units that comprise this introductory course.